wu-json/wu-json/README.md

 Fax:
 - Full stack developer that happens to also like devops and infra
-- Recently joined the Neovim community (help how do iexit :qa this thing)
+- Recently joined the Neovim community (lua lua lua lua)
 - Trying to learn 日本語
 - Yale University Class of 2022